ham2k/adif4/README.md

 Also, we could not reach agreement on whether "Sebasti&aacute;n" or "Sebasti?n" or even "Sebastian" were acceptable replacements for "Sebastián".
 But perhaps the distinction is clearer with "???????" being unacceptable replacement for "이건 예시예요".

 Conclusion:
 * Works, but only if everybody adopts it, and implementation is not trivial.
-Cannot do round-trip interoperation with existing apps.
+Cannot do round-trip interoperation with existing applications.

 Learnings:
 * It was in this discussion that we realized that the data between fields could be used, as long as we did not include a "<" character.
 This is where the idea of using &lt; to escape UTF-8 strings and prevent breakage first popped up (see [this message](https://groups.io/g/adifdev/message/11113)) leading to the final proposal.